microbrewerGM/paik/README.md

 ML/AI LLM powered knowledgebase, private algorithms and computation for private/public data.

+## Inspiration and Accreditations

+This project was inspired by the original [localGPT](https://github.com/PromtEngineer/localGPT).
+Which intern was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).

+Most of the description here is inspired by the original privateGPT.

 # Roadmap

 ## Active

-- [ ] Provide option to reduce local workload of content is not private
+- [ ] Provide options to change embeddings and LLM model; provide the option to reduce the local workload of content that is not private/sensitive
   - [ ] Option to use OpenAI ADA for embeddings
   - [ ] Option to use OpenAI GPT-3.5/4 for chat logic processing
   - [ ] Options for other free/inexpensive/available LLM APIs